• Menu

 SCROLL DOWN TO SEE THE LATEST MAP OF SEAWEED CONDITIONS in Cancun

-An advantage of Coral Beach is that the waters are calm and the entry is gradual with no steep drop-off, making it ideal for those who aren’t expert swimmers.
+An advantage of Coral Beach is that the waters are calm and the entry is gradual with no steep drop-off.
+This makes it ideal for those who aren’t expert swimmers.

 In my opinion, this is the best beach in Cancun for swimming.
 Beginner swimmers, small children and seniors will all enjoy swimming at this beautiful beach.